chiemenz/AzureML-Pipeline-Deployment/README.md

 # Architecture of the Project
 Have a look at this diagram [ArchitectureDiagram](https://github.com/chiemenz/udacity_lab2/blob/master/ArchitectureDiagram.PNG)

+# Steps of the Project

+    1. Authentication
+    2. Automated ML Experiment
+    3. Deploy the best model
+    4. Enable logging
+    5. Swagger Documentation
+    6. Consume model endpoints
+    7. Create and publish a pipeline
+    8. Documentation

+## 1.)
+Authentication

+The user was granted the owner role by executing the **az workspace share** command with the credentials.

+The Authentication Role Owner was granted via workspace share [Authentication Role](https://github.com/chiemenz/udacity_lab2/blob/master/AuthenticationRoleOwner.PNG)

+## 2.)
+An Automated ML Experiment was executed to find a classifier for the success of a bank marketing campaign

 The best model was a **VotingEnsemble** classifier with a weighted area under the curve score **(weighted AUC) of 0.94794** This model was deployed to a Container Instance with Authentication.

+The AutoML Experiment Run has been completed [AutoML completed](https://github.com/chiemenz/udacity_lab2/blob/master/AutoMLExpCompleted.PNG)

+THe results of the AutoML run are enlisted here [Best Model Experiment](https://github.com/chiemenz/udacity_lab2/blob/master/BestModelExperiment.PNG)

 Result of **python endpoint.py** [Consume Endpoint Result](https://github.com/chiemenz/udacity_lab2/blob/master/ConsumeEndpointResult.PNG)